Courses

 ENT 366.
 Entrepreneurship Internship.
 3 credits.
 FA, SP

 ENT 411.
-Finance for Entrepreneurial Ventures.
+The Entrepreneurial Toolkit.
 3 credits.
 FA, SP

 ENT 451.
 Vocation of the Business Leader.
 3 credits.
 SP